Twitter Destroys Ivanka Trump Over Tweet Thanking Her Dad For Ending Family Separation Policy That He Started

 After he signed the order, which ends the separation policy for only the next 20 days, according to CBS News, Trump’s daughter Ivanka — who is also a top White House adviser — took to her Twitter account to “thank” her father for signing the order, though the younger Trump did not acknowledge the flaws with the order that commentators have pointed out.

-For example, Slate.com legal correspondent Mark Joseph Stern noted that the executive order “fixed nothing.”
+For example, Slate legal correspondent Mark Joseph Stern noted that the executive order “fixed nothing.”

 “(Trump) issued an executive order that would allow the indefinite detention of immigrant families together,” Stern observed.
 “This action may be preferable to the barbaric tactic of snatching children from their parents — but it is also illegal, and could lead Trump to return to tearing families apart.”